revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring Boot.md

   </dependency>
 ```
 - If we have the above dependency, Spring will auto-configure the HAL browser, and make it available via the default endpoint.
-- All we need to do now is press run and switch to the browser.
-The HAL browser will then be available on http://localhost:8080/
+- All we need to do now is press run and switch to the browser.The HAL browser will then be available on http://localhost:8080/
 </blockquote>

 </details>

 ---
-15. What is the use of the `ResponseEntity` class in Spring?
+15.What is the use of the `ResponseEntity` class in Spring?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)